yuvalmGS/gigaspaces-wiki-jekyll/xap97/jdbc-driver.markdown

 weight: 100
 ---

+{% summary%}{% endsummary %}

+{%comment%}
  {% summary%}GigaSpaces allows applications to connect to the IMDG using a JDBC driver.
 A GigaSpaces JDBC driver accepts SQL statements, translates them to space operations, and returns standard result sets. {% endsummary %}

 # Overview
+{%endcomment%}

-The GigaSpaces JDBC interface allows database-driven applications to interact with spaces via SQL queries and commands.
+The XAP JDBC interface allows database-driven applications to interact with spaces via SQL queries and commands.
 A query processor transparently translates SQL queries into legal space operations.
 No integration is required - all you need to do is point the application to the GigaSpaces JDBC driver like any other JDBC driver.

-Applications can access the GigaSpaces Data Grid using the JDBC API; data written to the IMDG using the JDBC API can also be accessed using other APIs.
+Applications can access the XAP Data Grid using the JDBC API; data written to the IMDG using the JDBC API can also be accessed using other APIs.

 {% note %}
 An alternative way of querying the space using SQL syntax is the [SQLQuery](./query-sql.html) class.
 This class allows you to perform SQL queries directly against space objects, without adding O/R mapping complexity.
 {% endnote %}

-JDBC support in GigaSpaces is centered around the Space-Based Architecture - its main motivation is to enable more sophisticated querying of the space, beyond the template matching provided by the [The GigaSpace Interface](./the-gigaspace-interface.html).
+JDBC support in XAP is centered around the Space-Based Architecture - its main motivation is to enable more sophisticated querying of the space, beyond the template matching provided by the [The GigaSpace Interface](./the-gigaspace-interface.html).

 GigaSpaces is not a full-fledged relational database and it does not support the full SQL92 standard (see [JDBC Supported Features](#Supported Features)).
 However, the existing SQL support is extremely useful for applications that need to execute queries on a space for real-time queries.